web2solutions/arithmetic-calculator-api/README.md

 ### Environment Config

-By default the application will assume the following stage name and config files:
+By default the application will assume the following stage names and config files:

 - test
 - prod